Financial Aid Programs

 LLCC Refund Policy

-- Courses cancelled by the college shall result in a 100 percent refund.
+- Courses canceled by the college shall result in a 100% refund.

 - Failure to attend classes does not constitute a schedule change or withdrawal and does not entitle the student to a refund.